fuzziqersoftware/resource_dasm/README.md

       WIND | .txt (window parameters)                                |

     Notes:
-    *0: Produces a 32-bit BMP if a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icm4/8, ics# for ics4/8, kcs# for kcs4/8).
-If no monochrome resource exists, produces a 24-bit BMP instead.
+    *0: Produces a 32-bit image if a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icm4/8, ics# for ics4/8, kcs# for kcs4/8).
+If no monochrome resource exists, produces a 24-bit image instead.
 All color information in the original resource is reproduced in the output, even for fully-transparent pixels.
 If the icon was originally intended to be used with a nonstandard compositing mode, the colors of fully- transparent pixels may have been relevant, but most modern image viewers and editors don't have a way to display this information.
+The image format can be specified using --image-format.
     *1: The hotspot coordinates are appended to the output filename.
 As in *0, resource_dasm faithfully reproduces the color values of transparent pixels in the output file, but most modern image editors won't show